Your Complete Guide to Mental Health Days

-We’re in the middle of a devastating global pandemic, and in the grips of an economic and unemployment crisis too.
+We’re still grappling with a devastating global pandemic, and in the grips of an economic and unemployment crisis too.
 So many of us are navigating grief, loss, anxiety, and more.
 This unprecedented situation touches the fabric of all our lives—and it’s no surprise that it’s leading to a mental health crisis as well.

 Since the pandemic began, our survey shows that 52% of people report that their mental health has worsened, and 70% of people cite the top reason as “uncertainty about the future.”

 Now more than ever: Encouraging people to care for their mental health matters.

 That’s why National Mental Health Break 2021 is focused on how all of us can carve out time to prioritize and care for our mental health.